Rethinking Pseudo Labels for Semi-Supervised Object Detection: Related Work

-\paragraph{Object Detection.} As a fundamental computer vision task, object detection has been extensively studied for decades~\cite{viola,dpn,faster,yolo,ssd,focalloss,centernetzhou,fcos,detr}.
-Modern object detectors have evolved from anchor-based detectors like Faster RCNN~\cite{faster}, YOLO~\cite{yolo} and SSD~\cite{ssd}, to anchor-free~\cite{fcos,centernetduan,centernetzhou} and transformer-based detectors~\cite{detr} in the past few years in pursuit of simpler formulation and stronger performance.
-A variety of directions have also been actively explored on improving localization precision~\cite{iounet,wang2020side,qiu2020offset,softer}, inference efficiency~\cite{najibi2019autofocus,uzkent2020efficient}, training paradigms~\cite{atss,freeanchor,noisyanchor,paa}, to name a few.
-While powering a wide range of applications, standard object detectors require box-level annotations for all objects-of-interest in images during training, which are time-consuming and labour-intensive to obtain.
-Our work follows the semi-supervised learning setting and exploits readily available unlabeled images to improve detection performance. \paragraph{Semi-Supervised Learning.} Semi-supervised learning (SSL) for visual understanding leverages unlabeled images for improved performance in various tasks~\cite{berthelot2019mixmatch,berthelot2019mixmatch,uda,sohn2020fixmatch,miyato2018virtual,bachman2014learning,xie2020self,laine2016temporal}.
+\textbf{Semi-Supervised Learning.} Semi-supervised learning (SSL) for visual understanding leverages unlabeled images for improved performance in various tasks~\cite{berthelot2019mixmatch,uda,sohn2020fixmatch,miyato2018virtual,bachman2014learning,xie2020self,laine2016temporal}.
 Recent advances on SSL mostly resort to consistency-based methods with data augmentation and have significantly improved performance for image classification.
 Specifically, the model is incentivized to produce consistent predictions across different views of an input image generated with semantics-preserving data augmentations.
-Typical approaches like MixMatch~\cite{berthelot2019mixmatch} and UDA~\cite{uda} enforce a consistent prediction of class distributions across multiple views, while FixMatch~\cite{sohn2020fixmatch} encourages correct predictions on strongly augmented unlabeled images given one-hot pseudo labels generated on weakly augmented ones.
+Typical approaches like MixMatch~\citeyearpar{berthelot2019mixmatch} and UDA~\citeyearpar{uda} enforce a consistent prediction of class distributions across multiple views, while FixMatch~\citeyearpar{sohn2020fixmatch} encourages correct predictions on strongly augmented unlabeled images given one-hot pseudo labels generated on weakly augmented ones.
 Data augmentations used in existing methods span conventional techniques~\cite{cutout,zhang2017mixup}, learned augmentations~\cite{cubuk2018autoaugment,cubuk2020randaugment} and adversarially generated ones~\cite{miyato2018virtual}.
-A line of work following Mean Teacher~\cite{meanteacher} also explore updating teacher model with an Exponential Moving Average (EMA) of student model during SSL training to provide better pseudo labels~\cite{sohn2020fixmatch,cai2021exponential}.
-Our work follows the consistency-based paradigm with a focus on object detection, which is relatively under-explored compared to image classification yet it requires fine grained annotations. \paragraph{Semi-Supervised Object Detection.} The expensive labeling cost of object detection has also drawn a growing attention on developing effective SSL methods.
-CSD~\cite{csd} enforces consistent predictions on original and horizontally flipped images, whereas STAC~\cite{stac} encourages consistency between weakly and strongly augmented views of images as in FixMatch~\cite{sohn2020fixmatch}.
-On top of them, methods like Unbiased Teacher~\cite{unbiasedteacher}, ISMT~\cite{ismt} and Instant-Teaching~\cite{instantteaching} update the teacher model online with an evolving student model in a similar way of Mean Teacher~\cite{meanteacher}.
-Instant-Teaching~\cite{instantteaching} and ISMT~\cite{ismt} further explore training an ensemble of two model backbones/heads like Co-teaching~\cite{coteaching} for better performance.
-A multi-phase learning method is also introduced in~\cite{multiphaselearning} to combat the noise in pseudo labels.
-While semi-supervised object detection performance has been steadily improved, most current approaches directly leverage recent advances on semi-supervised image classification for object detection.
-In contrast, we investigate and address the unique challenge of semi-supervised object detection---injecting localization precision to generate better boxes and dynamically adjusting pseudo label threshold to combat class imbalance.
+A line of work following Mean Teacher~\citeyearpar{meanteacher} also explore updating teacher model with an Exponential Moving Average (EMA) of student model during SSL training to provide better pseudo labels~\cite{sohn2020fixmatch,cai2021exponential}.
+Our work follows the consistency-based paradigm with a focus on object detection, which is relatively under-explored compared to image classification yet it requires fine grained annotations.